You can ensure your porting request is accepted by knowing what to ask your current provider and avoiding these common reasons for rejection.

 Letter of Authorization

-CloudTalk will supply a standard porting form called an Letter of Authorization (LOA), which we must send to the current carrier to request the release of your number to us.
-Your SP should be able to tell you who this carrier is, if they are different entities.
+CloudTalk will supply a standard porting form called a Letter of Authorization (LOA), which we send to the current carrier to request the release of your number to us.
+Your Service Provider will be able to tell you who their underlying carrier is.

 The LOA is how the losing carrier validates that the request is coming from the genuine owner of the number, so the information submitted needs to match with the registration information they have regarding the number.